Constipation is a bit of an awkward topic. No one really wants to talk about it and yet it is something that affects all ages and populations.

 Common Causes Of Constipation (Lifestyle)

-There are a number of factors that can cause you to be constipated including how much you exercise, what you eat, and how stressed you are.
+There are a number of factors that can cause you to be constipated including things like how often you exercise, what food you eat, and how stressed you are.
 Some of the key causes of constipation include:

 When To Worry About Constipation